nghuixin/brn-training/Linux for Bioinformatics/answers.md

 I followed instructions here: https://aws.amazon.com/premiumsupport/knowledge-center/new-user-accounts-linux-instance/ Essentially, I created a .ssh directory in the new sudouser home directory and used chmod to 700 which allows sudouser to read, write and open the .ssh directiory.
 Next I created the authorized_keys file and copied the public key displayed when I ran  ```ssh-keygen -y -f brn_training_ubuntu.pem``` on my local computer. brn_training_ubuntu.pem is the key pair file I had created earlier to connect to my EC2 instance.
+The generated public key was then pasted into `.ssh/authorized_keys` inside the `serveruser` directory.
+Using the `serveruser` username we can now login into the server using the same procedure as the `sudouser`.

 - **Q8**. what does the sudo docker run do?
 sudo docker run runs the command 'docker run' using root privileges.